As a tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

 So you just got a tattoo and invested time, money, and your own skin into a design that you want to look amazing.
 What are these scabs doing there?!

 Right now, your tattoo is essentially an open wound that will be healing over the next four to six weeks.
 As the skin heals, it is completely normal for a tattoo to have some light scabbing or have white, flaky skin develop over it.
-At this point it time, it is usually extremely itchy as well.
+At this point, it is usually extremely itchy as well.
 This is all good, however.
 It means that your skin is repairing itself.

 So if you've got light scabs, you're good!
 Just make sure you don't pick or scratch them off and your tattoo should continue healing nicely.

 It is not normal to develop gigantic scabs, however, although this also means that your tattoo is healing.
 Heavy scabbing can occur when:

 - Proper aftercare procedures were not followed immediately after getting the tattoo.

 - You've developed an infection.

 - Your tattoo artist was too heavy-handed or repeatedly passed over the same area and excessively damaged the skin.

 If you have gigantic scabs, it's important to take care of them appropriately because you can significantly impact the end result of your tattoo.
 Read on!

 How to Deal With Huge Scabs on Your Tattoo

-If you have large, multi-layered, crusty, mountainous scabs on your tattoo, you need to be sure to take care of them because knocking them off, picking, or scratching at them can cause your tattoo to lose ink and look patchy: there may be light spots where the ink has flaked away.
+If you have large, multi-layered, crusty, mountainous scabs on your tattoo, you need to be sure to take care of them because knocking them off, picking, or scratching can cause your tattoo to lose ink and look patchy: there may be light spots where the ink has flaked away.

-Your scabs need to stay dry in order to shrink and crumble off, and your tattoo needs to stay moist so that skin can continue to heal.
+Your scabs need to stay dry in order to shrink and crumble off, and your tattoo needs to stay moist and soft so that skin can continue to heal.
 Your job is to find a happy medium between these two points.